Red New Mexico Chile peppers with one sliced pod showing elongated shape

 Plant selection matters more than the broad label.
 New Mexico 6-4, NuMex Joe E. Parker, Sandia Select, and NuMex Big Jim are all New Mexican types, but they do not have the same heat, pod size, wall thickness, or harvest behavior.

 Use full sun, steady irrigation, and well-drained soil.
 Water stress can reduce yield, but heavy overwatering can push leafy growth at the expense of fruit set.
-If hot weather causes bloom drop, the pepper flower drop guide covers the temperature and pollination checks.
+If hot weather causes bloom drop, the pepper flower drop covers the temperature and pollination checks.

 For planning, the pepper growing timeline matters more than the name on the seed packet.
 Decide first whether you need green roasting pods, fully red sauce pods, or a dried ristra crop, then choose the cultivar and planting date around that job.